alphagov/gds-pre-commit/README.md

 The detect-secrets tool may discover a secret in your repository that you want to exclude because it's a false positive.
 It may also find lots of legitimate secrets that you need to confirm.

-If you receive an error message regarding your secrets baseline file, it will most likely be because you didn't follow the [usage](https://github.com/alphagov/gds-pre-commit#usage) and run your first audit guidelines.
+If you receive an error message regarding your secrets baseline file, it will most likely be because you didn't follow the [usage instructions](https://github.com/alphagov/gds-pre-commit#usage) and run your first audit guidelines.

 ### Ensure your repo contains no secrets and ignores false positives
 [Run an audit](https://github.com/Yelp/detect-secrets#auditing-a-baseline) against your `.secrets.baseline` file before your run your first commit after installation.